library(tidyverse)

 Code choices

-, the art piece now has a circular shape.
+By adding coord_radial(), the art piece now has a circular shape.
 Setting the background fill and color gives the same midnight blue color as the backdrop of the piece.
-Adjusting the alpha in the geoms
+Adjusting the alpha in the geoms adjusts the opacity of the shapes on the plot. scale_color_manual allows me to choose a palette and scale_shape_manual allows me to choose the shapes the points will be.
+Lastly, using theme_void removes all titles, axis lines, etc. to give the appearance of art.

 Central Coast Spring